My Body Is Not My Idol—It’s a Vessel for Building a Beautiful Life

 He didn’t choose me eternally because my body was beautiful.

-This body has raised four children, planted gardens and risen early to knead bread.
-It has laughed at the table, knelt in prayer, and stretched to carry all the memories that matter most.
+But here’s what I do know: this body has rocked babies through the night, planted seeds in hopeful soil, risen early to knead bread, studied late for exams through weary eyes, and carried the weight of work to provide for our family.
+It has laughed at the table, poured desperate tears in the shower, knelt in prayer, and stretched to carry all the memories that matter most.
 It has been the cradle of connection, the shelter of love, the warm place our family calls home.

 So— my body is not my idol.
 It’s not a problem to fix or a trophy to polish.